What does carbon neutral mean?

 What does this mean for my rates?

 ELECTRICITY: The City of Palo Alto's utility rates are cost-based.
 There were no CPAU electricity rate increases between 2009 and 2015, despite CPAU providing 100% carbon neutral electricity since 2013.
-In 2016 and 2017, rate increases were approved to account for increasing costs stemming from several factors, including:
+In 2016 and 2017, Council approved rate increases to account for increasing costs stemming from several factors, including:

 • Reduced availability of hydroelectricity during drought years